 Fire hydrant flushing is a critical annual program to maintain high quality drinking water.
 Annual flushing removes buildup in fire hydrants and water mains and brings fresh water into pipes that are used infrequently.

 Every fire hydrant is also inspected for proper operation to ensure reliable use for fire protection.
+Capital Region Water quickly repairs any issues with fire hydrants to keep them in service.
+Over 70 fire hydrants were repaired or replaced in 2018.

 How will this affect your water service?